 If your digital cat portrait looks good, apart from a stubborn shadow, or small area of overexposed fur, you can see if dodging or burning will help.
 Make a duplicate and play around with the two tools.

 Here is an example of how gentle adjustment was make a difference to a photograph.
-You may not see much of a difference at first but the smallest shit to lighten a shadow draws attention across your photograph.
+You may not see much of a difference here at first but the smallest touch to lighten a shadow draws attention across your photograph.

 Work gently and use your keyboard to zoom in for close work: